How Does Open Source Licensing Work?

 Open source licenses set the conditions of how software code can be shared and the level to which the authors are protected.
 All software (even open source software) that is going to be public needs to be governed by a license that protects the copyright holders of the code.
 The Open Source Initiative (a non-profit organization) determines licenses have authority.
 There are almost 100 licenses that the Open Source Initiative has approved.

 Organizations often utilize several types of open source software with different types of licenses.
-If you’re already running open source software, run an audit of your running projects and determine which licenses you’re currently under before adding another.
+If you’re already running open source, run an audit of your running projects and determine which licenses you’re currently under before adding another.

 Software License Types for Open Source